Skip to main content

 4. Optimize package.json

-Ensure the package.json contains the correct script:
+Ensure that package.json contains the correct script:

 {